Filter and analyze your saved searches

 - Select Add tag to categorize mentions, highlight important mentions, or flag mentions you want to take action on.
 See Use tags to manage and organize your mentions.

-- To download your mentions data, select Export , and then select to download it as a CSV or JSON file.
+- Select Export, and then select to download it as a CSV or JSON file.
 Your file includes up to 5000 mentions based on the filters applied to your saved search.

 Iris™ is an AI analyst that automatically detects significant peaks in conversations and reveals what may be causing a significant jump in popularity for a saved search.
 This can be a particular tweet that gained a lot of attention or a news article that was shared repeatedly.